 Some facts and figures

-In the European Union:
+In the European Union

-- all the victims were adults;
+- all victims were sexually exploited;